Welcome aboard Flutter! - why we chose Flutter to accompany our native mobile technology stack

 In this article we share our thoughts and experiences with Flutter - a technology from Google that allows to create iOS and Android applications with single codebase.

-In AppUnite, we believe in technology, but not just any technology - but the right one.
-The battle between native and hybrid mobile development has been raging for some time now with more or less promising contenders.
+In AppUnite, we believe in technology, but not just any technology - the right one.
+The battle between native and hybrid mobile apps development has been raging for some time now with more or less promising contenders.
 We never thought that any of the available frameworks such as PhoneGap, Ionic, Xamarin or React Native felt right for what we strive for.
 Therefore, we stuck to reliable and predictable native mobile development.
 But, sometime ago, a newcomer joined the hybrid club - Flutter, a cross-platform framework from the software giant - Google.
 How is it different? - you may ask - it’s not a webview wrapper like many others, it compiles to native widgets making it perform almost as efficiently as a native app.
 Some of you may think that a second of a boot time difference is not that much, and you might be right, but a second more means the world for us.

 So we’ve been testing it for some time now and after two successful projects and yesterday’s introduction of Flutter 1.0, we have decided to officially jump on the bandwagon!

 Flutter feels right for what it promises - a framework to built lightweight applications for both iOS and Android in record time.
 Are you a publisher that serves news?
 Are you an e-commerce website and need an app?
 Maybe you want to create an urban dictionary?
 Flutter got you covered (We got you covered too ;)).